lee-jiyoung/lee-jiyoung.github.io/_pages/about.md

 About Me
 =====
-I am a research scientist at NAVER AI Lab, South Korea.
+I am a research scientist at <a href="https://naver-career.gitbook.io/en/teams/clova-cic">NAVER AI Lab</a>, South Korea.
 I am broadly interested in computer vision & machine learning.
 Mostly, I like human-centric research that interacts human and machine in general.
 I am particularly interested in machine perception understanding, multi-modal learning, meta-learning, causal reasoning, but not limited to.